Ladybugs, the little round red color bug with black spots, oh, who cannot identify ladybug? We all have known it from childhood days!

 How To Attract Lady Bugs Naturally

-The main thing that will draw in ladybugs to your garden is its food.
+The main thing that will draw ladybugs to your garden is their food.
 Ladybugs eat two things: insects and pollens.
 They require both to survive and when these things are in wealth, ladybugs will joyfully move to your patio/nursery.

 There are a few pollen plants that ladybugs like.
 The blooms on these plants typically are level blooms (like landing cushions) and have a tendency to be white or yellow.
 Blooms that pull in ladybugs include: